endurantgames/cosmiclegends/src/classes/totem.md

     - Scientist
     - Spy

-    Whenever you add a Personal Power Word, you can choose one from the Construct Class Personal Power Words List, or the Monstrosity Class Personal Power Words List.
+    Whenever you add a Personal Power Word, you can choose one from the Totem Class Personal Power Words List, or the Totem Class Personal Power Words List.

 Purpose-Built